Steboss/steboss.github.io/_posts/2017-07-22-taming-loops-part1.markdown

 >**[Answer][countdown]** If you want to see an answer just click :)

 >**Question**: can you write a script that prints out the timestable of 5?
 In particular, it could be great if the script could print out "5 times 1 equals 5", "5 times 2 equals 10" and so on for each iteration.

->**[Answer][countdown]**

-**HARD EXERCISE**
+>**[Answer][times5]** If you want to see an answer just click :)

+>**Question**: can you write a script that prints out all the timestables as in the Pythagorean tables?

+>**[Answer][timestables]** If you want to see an answer just click :)

 >**Question**: Can you write a script which give as output the elements of a 3x3 matrix, whose elements are the multiplication of i ranging from 1 to 4 and j, ranging from 1 to 4?
-When printing out the results it could be great to see the elements as "1,2,3", so divided by a comma
+When printing out the results it could be great to see the elements as "1,2,3", so divided by a comma - hard exercise

 >**[Answer][matrixnested]** If you want to see an answer just click :)

-## Little Pro
+### Little Pro
 If you want to see how fast are the loops just time them in this way.
 Open a new file in the editor and write:
 {% highlight python %}
 import time